TheGlitch26/MyPersonalPortfolioSite/README.md

 # MyPersonalPortfolioSite
-This is my first own personal portfolio site to show my skill
+This is my first own personal portfolio site to show my skills